 More than 60% of total gross agricultural production is delivered to the manufacturing sector for further processing.

-As provider of employment, the contribution of the agricultural sector is very significant.
+As a provider of employment, the contribution of the agricultural sector is very significant.
 An estimated 850 000 workers are permanently employed in agriculture.
-Still, the need for greater levels of mechanisation in order to achieve optimal production and the rising cost of labour are the main reasons for job opportunities declining in South Africa.
+Still, the need for greater levels of mechanization in order to achieve optimal production and the rising cost of labour are the main reasons for job opportunities declining in South Africa.

 Cost increases in agriculture